 Creation of an attainable set $ X\subseteq \mathbb{Z}_{+}^{n} $.\\ This is a first-level shorting.
-Here the agent first filters and sets the requirements.
-It represents the agent's extraneous constraint such as budget constraint or some required attributes that makes willing to buy the agent.
+Here, the agent first filters and sets the requirements.
+It represents the agent's extraneous constraint, such as budget constraint or some required attributes that make them willing to buy the agent.
 The attainable set derives by solving a system of constraints;

-Where A is a matrix of coefficients, B is the column of the constraints and $ Y $ is the column vector of all $ n $ attributes that are required collectively to represent an object here.
+Where A is a matrix of coefficients, B is the column of the constraints, and $ Y $ is the column vector of all $ n $ attributes that are required collectively to represent an object here.
 The feasible region/solution set is compact and has a discrete convex polyhedron.
-Each vector point in this region represents an object.
-Matching these vector points the feasible options would be visible in the next step.The solution of the equation (1) is the set $ X\subseteq \mathbb{Z}_{+}^{n} $.
+Each vector point in this region means an object.
+The possible options would be visible by matching these vector points in the next step.
+The solution of equation (1) is the set $ X\subseteq \mathbb{Z}_{+}^{n} $.